frickerg/lep-deploy/README.md

 - Generate an rsa key using `ssh-keygen -t rsa -b 2048`
 - `cat ~/.ssh/id_rsa.pub | clip` will copy your rsa public key
 - Paste rsa key from clipboard into GitLab SSH Keys (User Account Settings)
-- `ssh-add` to add your new Identity (the ssh-agent must be running for this)
+- `ssh-add` to add your new Identity (the Open SSH Service must be running)

 ## Deploy